 Nadia grew up in western Sydney and undertook a Bachelor of Laws/Bachelor of Arts at Western Sydney University.
-Nadia completed her law and arts degree in 2016, and will be admitted as a solicitor in NSW by the end of 2016.
+Nadia completed her law and arts degree in 2016, and was admitted as a solicitor in NSW in 2017.
 She joined the legal industry in 2012 when she was employed as a litigation paralegal at Cox West Lawyers.
 Under John’s tutelage, she worked in his personal injury practice and performed work in the areas of workers compensation, superannuation and insurance, including TPD claims, motor vehicle accidents, medical negligence and public liability.

 After Cox West Lawyers merged with Slater + Gordon Lawyers, Nadia continued her employment as a law clerk, working in the Penrith police compensation personal injury group.
 During this time, she acted for NSW Police Officers handling workers compensation, work injury damages, and TPD matters for them.
 She developed an expertise in this area under John’s guidance and supervision, and undertook preparatory work usually performed by a solicitor.
 This included drafting detailed submissions, court documents such as statements of claims, notices of motions and affidavits, having day to day carriage of litigated matters in both the District Court of NSW and Supreme Court of NSW, and briefing counsel for interlocutory applications and hearings under the supervision of John.
 Nadia is continuing in this type of work with John.